 After his death his son Patrick became the proprietor and when he died his daughter Rose became the Owner and Manager.
 In 1881 she married Terence McAnulty (no relation), he had a similar business in Rostrevor.
 Both firms were amalgamated and operated as one establishment.
 Even after her husband died Rose continued to operate the business until her death in 1912 when her son Hugh became the proprietor.

 Hugh made many changes in the firm.
 He brought it from the Horse Drawn era into the modern age of Motor Vehicles.
 He offered the first Funeral Parlour in the area and even produced company Mass Cards for the dead.
 He also established the Yellow Line Bus Company.
 Although he knew the importance of moving with the times he still valued the old local customs and traditions that surrounded Funerals and was careful to preserve them in a changing world.
 His black Frock Coat which he wore conducting funerals was made in Caulfield Tailors, Warrenpoint in 1932 and is kept safe and can be viewed at the premises.
 The Top Hat that he wore while at the Funerals was also worn by his son and grandson and is now preserved at the premises.

 Hugh’s son Terence took over the running of the business on the death of his father in 1947 and after his sudden death in 1973 his widow Mairead became Owner and Manager of this old establishment.
-Mairead continues to operate the business today with the help of her sons Hugh and Cathal and her grandson Declan McAnulty now the 7th generation of the McAnulty Family to diligently serve the community.
+Mairead continues to operate the business today along with her childen and grandchildren, the 6th and 7th generations of the McAnulty Family diligently serving their community.